 The goal of forensic audio authentication is to establish if the recording is consistent with the original.
 Requests for authenticity examinations, involving investigative matters, can originate from private individuals, law enforcement or private investigative firms.

-Authentication is the process of substantiating that the audio information in question, is a complete and accurate representation of what it purports to be.
-A variety of techniques are used in conjunction, according to best practices, that allow the examiner to draw a scientific conclusion.
-Typical cases include…
+Audio authentication is the process of substantiating that the audio in question is a complete and accurate representation of what it purports to be

 It’s possible that video and audio recordings can suddenly become inoperable or unusable.
 There are several reasons why a file may become corrupted including saving issues or incomplete data transfers.
 It’s possible to recover information using advanced file carving techniques.